Find out more about who we are and what we do

 Professor Sonia Blandford

 Vanessa and Darius first met working in a school.
-Together, they noticed the gap between what parents wanted to know about the university application process and what was readily available.
+Together, they noticed the gap between what parents and carers wanted to know about the university application process and what was readily available.
 It seemed a gap they could fill, so they set about writing their first guide: The Parents’ Guide to University.
-Vanessa and Darius were overwhelmed by the response from parents and schools, along with requests for other guides.
+Vanessa and Darius were overwhelmed by the response from parents, carers and schools, along with requests for other guides.
 This marked the start of The Parents Guide to ...

 MEET THE FOUNDERS